postrational/blog/source/_posts/2013-09-14-django-in-virtualenv-on-webfactions-apache-with-mod-wsgi.markdown

 * `settings_dev.py` - your development environment specific settings
 * `settings_prod.py` - production environment specific settings

-The `settings_prod.py` file should only contain the settings which are specific to this environment, but also include all the global settings.
-We can do this by importing all the global settings like this:
+The `settings_prod.py` file should only contain the settings which are specific to this environment, but also import all the global settings.
+We can do this by importing global settings like this:

 ```python
 from .settings import *